-Best Vegetarian Pot Pie Recipe – This pot pie is loaded with hearty vegetables for a comforting and delicious dish that happens to be vegetarian-friendly.
-Our easy veggie pot pie recipe can even be made vegan and gluten-free!
+This Vegetable Pot Pie Recipe is loaded with hearty veggies for a comforting and delicious dish that happens to be vegetarian-friendly.

 I’ll be honest, Chicken Pot Pie is one of my favorite comforting meals.
 I mean, it has everything you want from comfort food – a buttery crust, tender veggies, and protein, plus a rich and savory gravy.

 But let’s be real.
 The chicken is not what makes pot pie a winner!
-Nope, not at all.
-In fact, when you leave it out you’re left with an equally delicious, but slightly healthier, and totally vegetarian-friendly dish.
+In fact, when you leave it out, you’re left with an equally delicious, but slightly healthier, and totally vegetarian-friendly dish.

 This Vegetarian Pot Pie is a classic pot pie recipe that skips the chicken and instead features lots of hearty veggies.